jlguenego/circle/doc/GettingStarted.md

 </body>
 ```

-Here we have a **interpolation databinding**.
+Here we have an **interpolation databinding**.
 The term comes from AngularJS/Angular.

 Each web component defined with *circle* is called a **circle component**.